folio-org/okapi/doc/guide.md

 are merged back into the complete response using the rules described below.

+Most requests will likely be of type `request-response`, which is the most powerful but potentially also most inefficient type, since it requires content to be streamed to and from the module.
+Where more efficient types can be used, they should be.
+For example, the Authentication module's permission checking consults only the headers of the request, and returns no body, so it is of type `headers`.
+However, the same module's intitial login request consults the request body to determine the login parameters, and it also returns a message; so it must be of type `request-response`.

 ### Status Codes

 Continuation or termination of the pipeline is controlled by a status